istrate/rhce_rhel_8/sample_exam_2/assignments.md

-Ansible Sample Exam for RHCE EX294 and EX407
+# Ansible Sample Exam for RHCE EX294
-Posted on 07/05/2019 by Lisenet

-This is a sample Ansible exam that I’ve created to prepare for the new RHCE exam EX294.

-As with the real exam, no answers to the sample exam questions will be provided.
-Requirements
+## Requirements

 There are 18 questions in total.